Kamal59913/e_commerce_graphql/frontend/src/components/Products-Management/new.md

 Process:
 --------
 Phase 1: Analyse the current code and figure how all the image logic is being handled.
+Checking the image process how it is getting fixed basically the same image should be replaced

 Phase 2: Remove the necessary portion or change it with your new code.